vitoman8888/react-portfolio/README.md

-# Getting Started with Create React App
+# Vito Vittore's React Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Here is the link to the program [React Portfolio](http://vitoman8888.github.io/react-portfolio).

-## Available Scripts
+## About Me

 In the project directory, you can run: